 This is an on-going project and information will be continually added, slowly but surely.
 Initially, the chapters will be published with only the 2013/14 researched information and, gradually, more discovered volunteers will be added.
-The chapters already published are examples of what all chapters will hold eventually.
+All contributions welcomed.

 Linked to this site is one relating to a photograph in the author’s possession entitled ‘Staff, General Military Hospital, Colchester, July 1918’.
 It is an attempt to share all that has been discovered about the photograph: https://militaryhospitalcolchester1918.wordpress.com/

 Many people have helped me with my research and, in return, I am more than happy to help others who wish to use any details as an educational or private resource – this is the purpose of this website … to share.
 If anyone thinks something is worth copying, I hope I am worthy of being credited.
 I shall be pleased to help, if asked.

 However, please appreciate the fact that some images placed on this website belong to others and are labelled accordingly.
 Out of respect and legality, permission to use any of these should be sought from the respective individuals or institutions – contact details can be provided.

 DEDICATIONS TO NURSES AND VADs AT LOCHNAGAR CRATER

 Above: this commemorative seat is located at the Lochnagar Crater at La Boisselle, Somme, France.
 It has been dedicated to all nurses and VADs who served during the First World War.
 It holds inscriptions in both English and French [sic]: